 Years ago, I purchased Prismacolor Col-Erase erasable colored pencils for the same reason presumably that other people want to buy them–because they love coloring or colored pencil art but want the convenience of being able to erase, a luxury traditional colored pencils don’t offer.

-Coming across them again recently, I decided to really figure these things out.
-I did some research and used them again to write this review so you can determine if they are right for you.
+Coming across them again recently, I decided to really figure these things out and bring you a Col-Erase Colored Pencil Review so you can determine if they are right for you.

 What I found out gave me a reason – a great one – to not only keep these but use them for an entirely different purpose.
 Read on to find out why.